getsentry/rfcs/text/0141-linking-traces.md

 ## Secondary goals

-- We will shorten the lifetime of frontend traces because we're now able to link to the previous trace instead.
+- We will shorten the lifetime of frontend traces once we're able to link to the previous trace instead.
 This is something we'll do but it's a follow-up and can only be addressed once the primary goals are achieved.

 ## Out of scope/Non-Goals